We can’t wait to see you.

 We’re excited to share Chicago stories and want to assure you that the safety of our visitors and staff is our top priority.
 From the moment we closed, we have been dedicated to researching, developing, and designing a Museum experience that ensures our guests have an engaging and safe visit.

-We encourage visitors to reserve tickets in advance online.
+We encourage visitors to purchase tickets in advance online.
 Tickets are available on-site as well, but each online purchase reduces person-to-person transactions and keeps us all safer.

 In accordance with city guidelines, Museum capacity will be limited to 275 people at a time.
-Tickets will be timed, so please be sure to plan your visit within the ticketing timeframes.
+Tickets will be timed-entry, so please be sure to plan your visit within those entry timeframes.

 Hours of operation